Georges River Koala National Park: Responses

-Environmentalists have praised the developments regarding this national park, but expressed caution over the government's plans where habitat was not satisfactory.
+Environmentalists have praised the developments regarding this national park but have also expressed caution over the government's plans where the habitat was not satisfactory.
 An environmental group also raised concerns over the growing number of koalas killed while crossing roads.

 Environmental groups are concerned by an area near the national park being fast-tracked for a large amount of housing developments which is located near vulnerable habitat.